edespino/cloudberry-site/docs/sql-stmts/create-table.md

 `INCLUDING ALL` is an abbreviated form of all available options (It may be useful to specify  individual `EXCLUDING` clauses after `INCLUDING ALL` to select all but some specific options.)

 You can also use the `LIKE` clause to copy column definitions from views, foreign tables, or composite types.
-Cloudberry Database ignores inapplicable options (for example, `INCLUDING INDEXES` from a view).
+Apache Cloudberry ignores inapplicable options (for example, `INCLUDING INDEXES` from a view).

 **`CONSTRAINT constraint_name`**